History of Joe Montana in Timeline

 In the fall of 1974, Joe Montana arrived at Notre Dame, where the football program was coached by Ara Parseghian.

-In 1975, Joe Montana played a key role in Notre Dame's victory over North Carolina, passing for 129 yards in one minute and two seconds of game time, leading Notre Dame to win 21-14.
+In 1975, Joe Montana played a key role in Notre Dame's victory over North Carolina, contributing 129 passing yards in just over a minute of game time.

 1976: Shoulder Separation and Medical Redshirt

-In 1976, Joe Montana separated his shoulder, preventing him from competing that year.
-He received a medical redshirt waiver, granting him an extra year of eligibility.
+In 1976, Joe Montana separated his shoulder and was granted a medical redshirt waiver, giving him an extra year of eligibility.

-As a fifth-year senior in 1978, Joe Montana helped Notre Dame achieve a come-from-behind win against the Pitt Panthers.
+As a fifth-year senior in 1978, Joe Montana led Notre Dame to a come-from-behind win against the Pitt Panthers, showcasing his ability to perform under pressure.

-During the 1979 season, Joe Montana appeared in all 16 regular season games, though he mostly served as a backup quarterback.
+In 1979, Joe Montana appeared in all 16 regular-season games, primarily as a backup to Steve DeBerg.

-In 1979, Joe Montana began his NFL career with the San Francisco 49ers after being drafted.
+In 1979, Joe Montana started his NFL career with the San Francisco 49ers after being drafted.

 1979: NFL Scouts Evaluate Potential Draftees